Types of National Insurance

 A couple of tips:

-• From 2024/25 onward it is only due if your business profits are less than £6,725 and you elect to pay it to get credit for State Pension. if you do elect to pay it, it is paid annually via the Self Assessment.
+It is only due if your business profits are less than £6,845 and you elect to pay it to get credit for State Pension. if you do elect to pay it, it is paid annually via the Self Assessment.

 Class 4 – This is an annual variable charge on business profits, compared to the fixed Class 2.

-Class 3 NI – This is a voluntary NI payment for those not earning enough to pay NI and who want to protect benefit and pension rights – see HMRCs guide to Voluntary NI.
-Also our Guide to Voluntary NI for Yoga Teachers
+Class 3 NI – This is a voluntary NI payment for those not earning enough to pay NI and who want to protect benefit and pension rights – see HMRCs guide to Voluntary NI and our Guide to Voluntary NI for Yoga Teachers

 State Pension – this is more complex than desirable, but is based around NI contributions